 Export strategy design and management

-The core business of the Trade Development Strategies Programme is to lead and support the design and implementation management of national, sectoral, regional or functional (cross-sector topics) trade strategies, facilitated through public-private sector dialogue.
-This process mainstreams trade into national development plans, and addresses poverty-reduction, gender equity, youth, employment, the environment and regional integration.
+The core work of the project lies in supporting the design and implementation management of national, sectoral, regional or functional (cross-sector topics) trade strategy solutions, facilitated through public-private sector dialogue.
+This process mainstreams trade into national development plans, and addresses social values such as poverty-reduction, gender equity, youth, employment, the environment and regional integration.
 Trade strategies serve both as effective policy instruments and as action-oriented roadmaps, designed to boost export performance, stimulate growth and achieve development impact.

 Over the past 14 years, the International Trade Centre (ITC) has facilitated over 100 trade strategies in more than 50 countries, as well as a number of multi-country, regional strategies.
 Demand has continued to increase; currently ITC has pending requests for assistance from: Botswana, Indonesia, Kenya, Mali, Moldova, Nigeria, Nepal, Suriname, St, Vincent and the Grenadines, Togo, Tunisia, the Ukraine, Tuvalu and Zambia, among others.